pyhys/minimalmodbus/trunk/doc/develop.rst

 Note that the term 'address' is ambigous, why it is better to use the terms 'register address' or 'slave address'.

 Use only external links in the README.txt, otherwise they will not work on Python Package Index (PyPI).
+No Sphinx-specific constructs are allowed in that file.

 General driver structure